CryoGARS-Glaciology/planet_tile2img/README.md

 PLEASE NOTE THESE ARE VERSION SPECIFIC!

 ** This will be added, or how to download the environment will be added **

-## Download or fork then download the planet_tile2img code
-Make sure the code exists on your device.

 ## Using the planetAPI_image_download Code
 (1) Open the terminal on your device and open a Jupyter Notebook.